Fijians stuck on Styrofoam

 “Like I said it is about the mindset because the government has extended the time, previously it was January 1st, where Styrofoam’s and plastic products will be banned, but now because they have extended to August, a lot of people are taking advantage of it and still buying the same.”

-The company has spent around $5m in the transitioning to making paper products and has created an additional 15 employment.
+The company has spent around $5m in the transitioning to making paper products and has created an additional 15 employment opportunities.

 General Manager, Amendra Singh says businesses are slowly adapting to the change.